 If someone asks me who I am I respond, “I’m a family-oriented entrepreneur with a penchant for dogs, writing, and travel.
-I love helping others.”
-Supposedly my first sentence was a call to a mangy dog who wandered into our yard.
+I love helping others.
+Supposedly, my first sentence as a child was a call to a mangy dog who wandered into our yard.
 “M’on dog.
 M’on kitchen.”
-My mother disliked all animals but tolerated my love for dogs, chickens, rabbits, and other critters.
+My mother disliked animals but tolerated my love for dogs, chickens, rabbits, and other critters.

 By the time I reached third grade I had travelled to Canada, not far away; I lived in Ohio.
 Each fall my family drove to Detroit and crossed the bridge to nearby Canadian towns to buy woolens.
 I learned that plaids have names.
 To this day I love Lindsay plaid the best.

 Our family flew to Mexico when I was fifteen.
 Seeing small children speaking another language fascinated me.
 Miss Rodgers, my exceptionally enthusiastic, high school French teacher, instilled in me a strong desire to see the Eiffel Tower and learn about the culture.
 When she jumped on a table to demonstrate J’ai peur de la souris or “I’m afraid of the mouse,” I was hooked.I majored in French at Ohio State University.

 Several years later, I returned to Graduate School at University of Wisconsin-Oshkosh, after I married and had my first child.
 The second son arrived along with my Masters in Counseling.
 I worked in several high school programs while struggling with the daily issues of work/life balance.

 When we moved to Dallas, I established Career Consultations, the umbrella company for my recruiting and outplacement business.
 I met fascinating people from around the world.

 Career counseling intertwined with placing candidates to assure success for client and the new hire.
 I wrote MORE than a Paycheck to help people move forward with their careers.